vincentmakes/ComfoSense-Touch/README.md

 The downside of this setup is in case of a power reboot, the power button on the side of the screen needs to be pressed manually so it boots up.

 An alternative plug and play option is this product from Waveshare as well :  https://www.waveshare.com/esp32-s3-rs485-can.htm (19$).
+This has the benefit that no power button needs to be pressed for reboot and it accept an external antenna in case your MVHR is in a not so well wifi covered area.

 It will run this firmware just fine, but the platformio.ini file may need to be adjusted - I will provide this option in the future.